kubernetes/enhancements/keps/sig-network/4969-cluster-domain-pod-api/README.md

 The new field `.status.dns.clusterDomain` would be added to all Pod objects.

-For the default value of `cluster.local`, this would add 42 bytes to the minified JSON serialization of each Pod.
+For the default value of `cluster.local`, this would add 42 characters to the minified JSON serialization of each Pod.

 (`echo -n ',{"dns":{"clusterDomain":"cluster.local"}}' | wc -c`, assuming that